4 simple steps to a happy relationship

 If you can keep this point in your awareness, you can actually avoid all battles at home and maintain harmony and peace.
 Partners usually fall from being a witness to feeling a victim.
 They then quickly react and a fight results.

 - When you have done something wrong and your wife is blasting her head off… Don’t say sorry.
 This is the worst mistake to make.
 Instead tell her; You are right.
 I was a jerk.
 I want to change.
 I want to be a better person.
+You need to know what she really wants.

 Remember, women have an elephant’s memory.
 Elephants have a memory that can make them recollect an 80 year old memory.
 So, don’t take chances.